 The Political Prisoners who work on Certain Days

-Robert Seth Hayes was arrested in 1973, after police opened fire on his apartment while he was home with his wife and children.
+Robert Seth Hayes. was arrested in 1973, after police opened fire on his apartment while he was home with his wife and child.
 This occurred as a result of the U.S. government’s illegal Counterintelligence Program (COINTELPRO), in a climate dominated by portrayals of black militants as murderers and cop-killers.
 Seth, a former member of the Black Panther Party, was convicted for the death of a NYC transit cop and for the attempted murder of the cops who stormed his apartment.
-He received a sentence of 25 years to life, and is being held at the Wende Correctional Facility in Alden, NY.
+He received a sentence of 25 years to life, and is currently being held at the Sullivan Correctional Facility in Fallsburg, NY.